842u/shopping-mall/README.md

 # Shopping Mall Website

-Simple site made using only HTML and CSS.
+Simple responsive site made using only HTML and CSS.

 First approach to mobile-first design and BEM naming convention.